The Finals: Gameplay

-Each class has unique gadgets and specializations in addition to some universally available gadgets, allowing players to design a set of equipment that suits their play style.
+Each build has a unique set of specializations, weapons, and gadgets, among some universally available gadgets.
+This variety allows players to design a loadout that suits their desired playstyle.
 The Light build is given specializations related to stealth and movement: the Cloaking Device, Evasive Dash, or the Grappling Hook.
-The gadgets unique to the Light build also help them evade and flank enemies, including Gateways, Vanishing Bombs and Sonar Grenades, making them "glass-cannon" ambushers.
-The Medium build features many deployables and equipment that provide general utility, including the Healing Beam, the Defibrillator, the Guardian Turret, and a Dematerializer that can create holes in the terrain that can be seen through, shot through, and passed through.
-The Heavy build is given powerful destructive tools, such as the Sledgehammer, RPG-7, and C4, as well as defensive measures like deployable Barricades, a wide Mesh Shield, and a spherical Dome Shield.
+Some gadgets unique to the Light build help players to evade and flank enemy contestants, such as teleportation Gateways, Vanishing Bombs, and Sonar Grenades, making them glass-cannon ambushers.
+The Medium build is given many specializations related to support and disruption, with the general idea of providing utility: the Healing Beam, Shockwave, Guardian Turret, and Dematerializer, a multi-device triggered specialization toggling a dematerialized state upon physical surfaces such as walls, floors, and ceilings, allowing any contestant to see or pass through.
+The gadgets unique to the Medium build further reinforce their utility role, including the Defibrillator, Glitch Trap, APS Turret, Jump Pad, Zipline, and more.
+The Heavy build encourages a wide variety of gameplay.
+Their list of specializations include the Charge 'N' Slam, Mesh Shield, Winch Claw, and Goo Gun; each completely changing the manner in which the contestant is played.
+Heavies have at their disposal powerful, hard-hitting destructive tools and weapons, such as the Sledgehammer, RPG-7, and C4, as well as defensive measures such as deployable Barricades, a spherical Dome Shield, and Healing Emitter.